GChristensen/feedxcavator/README.md

 ```

-It is possible to run a task at any time through the task context menu:
+It is possible to run a task at any time through the task context menu at the task list:

 ![run task](https://raw.githubusercontent.com/GChristensen/feedxcavator/main/media/tasks-context-menu.png)